JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 - What?
 	- Layer 2 protocol used to prevent loops in a network with redundant paths
-	- Loops occur when multiple network path exist between switches, and without STP, frames could circulate endlessly, causing.
+	- Loops occur when multiple network path exist between switches, and without STP, frames could circulate endlessly, causing a broadcast storm and network congestion
+	- STP ensures there is only one active path between any two devices in a network, blocking the redundant paths to avoid loops
+- Why?
+	- Loop